Jaycee Marcelino

-Jaycee Carlos Marcelino (born October 19, 1995) is a Filipino basketball player for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
+Jaycee Carlos Marcelino (born October 19, 1995) is a Filipino basketball player who last played for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 17th overall pick in the 2nd round of the 2019 PBA draft.

 Early life

 Jaycee was born in Olongapo City along with his twin brother, Jayvee.
 Their father died when they were four years old, so they were raised by their mother and their grandfather.
 Their mother worked as a domestic helper in Dubai.
 They couldn't always afford to eat three times a day, so they worked at a young age as vegetable sellers and as karagadors (porters).
 They learned basketball by playing against their friends in their barangay, as they lived near the barangay court, and also from their relatives.

 College career

 When they got older, their basketball skills were discovered at an exhibition game in Orani, Bataan.
 Encouraged by the mayor of Orani, who knew personally the coach of the Adamson Falcons (which was Kenneth Duremdes at the time), the twins decided to move to Manila.
 In 2015, they joined the Falcons' Team B. However, when a new head coach took over the program, they decided to leave.